StarRocks/starrocks/docs/en/sql-reference/sql-functions/date-time-functions/timestampdiff.md

 ## Parameters

 - `datetime_expr`: the two DATE or DATETIME expressions you want to compare.
-- `unit`: the unit of the time interval.
+- `unit`: the unit of the time difference.
 Supported units include MILLISECOND (since 3.2), SECOND, MINUTE, HOUR, DAY, WEEK, MONTH, and YEAR.

 ## Return value